wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 Events:          &LT;none>
    </pre>

-9. Delete it with the following command.
+1. Print YAML contents with all resources that would be understood by <tt>kubectl diff|apply|...</tt> commands:

+   <pre><strong>./hack/vpa-process-yamls.sh print
+   </strong></pre>

+1. Delete it by running the same yaml file as used to create it:

    <pre><strong>
    kubectl delete -f examples/hamster.yaml
    </strong></pre>

 <hr />